 Team Services

 SPCs are often requested to work with teams in a variety of capacities.
 Options for this training include one-day workshops, multisession team trainings, and team assessments.
-Team workshops typically focus on 1-2 skills or topics, while multisession team trainings include the introduction and application of a variety of mental skills.
+Team workshops typically focus on one or two skills or topics, while multisession team trainings include the introduction and application of a variety of mental skills.
 Team assessments are often requested by the coaching staff and include the evaluation of a variety of mental aspects using questionnaires and biofeedback techniques.
-Following a team assessment, coaches are provided with team and individual data and recommendations.
+Following a team assessment, coaches receive team and individual data and recommendations.
 Recommendations strive to enhance the mental aspects of the team during practice and games to enhance athletic performance.
 Additionally, individual athletes receive their own data and recommendations for mental performance skills training.

 Specialty Groups